nottaro/littleroot/content/11Chemistry/MethodsOfSeparation.md

 - As one substance evaporates, the dissolved substance comes out of solution and collects as crystals
 - Produces highly pure solids
 - Rocky candy is an example of this

+### Centrifuging
+- Centrifuges rotate containers of liquids to separate suspended materials with different densities.
+	- The lighter materials move to the outside, as they are more affected by the speed
+- Centrifuges separate different components of human blood or milk and to clarify solutions.
+A high speed separator can rotate at great speed to separate fat (cream) from milk.
+- The spin drier in washing machines is a type of centrifuge that throws out the liquid by the "centrifugal force" of the rotation.

+### Magnetic Separation, i.e. a Magnet
+- Can be used to separate a magnetic substance from a non-magnetic substance

+### Chromatography
+- Separates components of a mixture based on ability of each component to be drawn across the surface of another material
+- Mixture is usually liquid and is usually drawn across chromatography paper
+- Separation occurs because various components travel at different rates
+- Components with strongest attraction for paper travel the slowest
+- Chromatography (colour writing) is used to separate small amounts of chemicals so that they can be analysed.
+- Different substances or different components move at different speeds through a strip of wet paper, a gel or a gas.